Eevyr/Personality-Disorders-and-music/README.md

 Source of the Kaggle dataset : https://www.kaggle.com/datasets/rrmartin/twitter-mental-disorder-tweets-and-musics

-To complete this dataset with useful information of each music and artist, I used the Spotify API and retrived the features of all the accessible musics present on the original Kaggle dataset.
+To complete this dataset with useful information of each music and artist, I used the Spotify API and retrieved the features of all the accessible musics present on the original Kaggle dataset.

 Here are the three main objectives of this exploratory data analysis :

 - Find the tendances and popularity of artists of each disorder group, leading to correlations between disorders

+- Visualize the links between disorders and the tempo, danceability and features of musics

 - Visualize the links between disorders and music taste in terms of genre of music

-- Visualize the links between disorders and the tempo, danceability and other features of musics

 WARNING : To be able to reproduce this analysis from scratch, the most time-consuming step will be to retreive the data from Spotify API, so the final combined dataset has been uploaded in Kaggle and it is this one that will be loaded into R at the start of the scripts (see section on data folder and dataset creation folder).